oesteban/mriqc/docs/source/interpreting.rst

 What to expect when you are expecting (for your images to be good)
 ------------------------------------------------------------------

-This far, you probably :ref:`have successfully run MRIQC <running>` on your dataset.
+This far, you probably :ref:`have successfully run MRIQC <running_mriqc>` on your dataset.
 At this point, you have two valuable classes of derivatives:
 :ref:`a table of Image Quality Metrics (IQMs) <measures>` and :ref:`the MRIQC visual reports <reports>`.